How Trump's Washington spruce-up has boosted Malcolm X Park | The National

 He also is erecting a sizeable fighting arena on the White House lawn for a UFC event in June.

-Long before it became known as Malcom X Park, the area first gained prominence in 1819 as the site of a mansion built by a man named John Porter.
+Long before it became known as Malcolm X Park, the area first gained prominence in 1819 as the site of a mansion built by a man named John Porter.

 It became the home of US President John Quincy Adams in 1829, according to the National Park Service,